 Voltage fluctuations can result from a distributed generator connecting to or disconnecting from the utility system or because of its generation operating characteristics.
-The standards set certain limits which must be achieved for events that occur within the distributed generation's operating cycle.
-Whether the utility actively or passively regulates their voltages to maintain an acceptable range, the presence of a distributed generation should have no detrimental impact on that regulation.
-The distributed generation must not try to regulate the voltage and frequency on the utility line but instead must follow the utility voltage and frequency and disconnect for any abnormality.
+The standards set certain limits which must be achieved for events that occur within the distributed energy resource's operating cycle.
+Whether the utility actively or passively regulates their voltages to maintain an acceptable range, the presence of a distributed energy resource should have no detrimental impact on that regulation.
+The distributed energy resource must not try to regulate the voltage and frequency on the utility line but instead must follow the utility voltage and frequency and disconnect for any abnormality.